 - Leave the ends of the hair are straight, for a look that’s more modern, and slightly undone.

 - Spray each section with hairspray to help your hair hold the curl.

 - You don’t have to curl the very bottom layer of your hair.
 If it’s super short and hard to get round the barrel of the curling wand, just let it go.
 It actually looks more natural if you let it stay straight.
-Sometimes I often go in at the end and slip the curling wand underneath that very bottom layer and hold the hair lightly over the barrel so it curls under and doesn’t sit in my neck, but that’s just preference.
-(I forgot to show that in the video.)
+Sometimes I often go in at the end and slip the curling wand underneath that very bottom layer and hold the hair lightly over the barrel so it curls under and doesn’t sit in my neck.
 I’ve also seen people on YouTube use a flat iron to straighten that bottom portion.

 - Allow your hair to cool completely before touching it.
 Then finger-comb it lightly and piece it out to get it the way you want it.
 You can back comb portions around the crown if you want more body.
 (I don’t bother with that.)

 And that’s it!
 Here it is in action.
 I hope it’s helpful.